 Not quite worthy of the title "Essays", yet more than just another weblog.
 Here are some of our thoughts and ramblings on the subject of photography.
 We hope you find them interesting...

 Higger Tor, Derbyshire

-We now have some very wide-angle photographs available to view using our special Silverlight panoramic photograph viewer (you may be prompted to download Microsoft Silverlight if you do not already have it installed on your computer).
+We now have some very wide-angle photographs available to view using our panoramic photograph viewer.
 The viewer allows you to zoom in at high resolution and move around the image through the full 360 degrees, optionally using the whole of your screen.